Khovanov homology detects the trefoils: Background

 \subsection{The contact invariant}

-We assume familiarity with contact structures and open books.
+We assume some familiarity with contact structures and open books; see Etnyre \cite{etnyre-intro} or Geiges \cite{geiges} for a general introduction, Etnyre \cite{etnyre-ob} for material on open books, and Massot \cite{massot} for convex surfaces.
+One of the key things we will take from convex surface theory is Giroux flexibility \cite{giroux-convexite}, which essentially says that given a surface $\Sigma$ and multicurve $\Gamma$ bounding a subsurface $R_+ \subset \Sigma$, there is a unique (up to isotopy) vertically invariant contact structure on $\Sigma \times [0,1]$ such that $\Sigma \times \{t\}$ is convex with dividing set $\Gamma$.
+In particular, this allows us to glue contact structures along convex surfaces with the same dividing sets.

 The background material on partial open books is introduced in large part to establish common notation.
-In what follows, we write $(M,\Gamma,\xi)$ to refer a contact manifold $(M,\xi)$ with nonempty convex boundary and dividing set $\Gamma$; we call such a triple a \emph{sutured contact manifold}.
+In what follows, we write $(M,\Gamma,\xi)$ to refer to a contact manifold $(M,\xi)$ with nonempty convex boundary and dividing set $\Gamma$; we call such a triple a \emph{sutured contact manifold}.

 \begin{definition} A \emph{partial open book} is a triple $(S,P,h)$, where: \begin{itemize} \item $S$ is a connected, oriented surface with nonempty boundary, \item $P$ is a subsurface of $S$ formed as the union of a neighborhood of $\partial S$ with $1$-handles in $S$, and \item $h:P\to S$ is an embedding which restricts to the identity on $\partial P\cap \partial S$. \end{itemize} \end{definition}